Lavender105/solar_wind_complementarity/README.md

 ## System Requirements
 ### Hardware requirements
-The codes requires only a standard computer with enough RAM to support the in-memory operations.
+The code requires a standard computer with enough RAM to support the in-memory operations.

 ### Software requirements
 #### OS Requirements